Rye whiskey: Canadian rye whisky

 Canadian whisky is often referred to as "rye whisky" because historically much of the content was from rye.
 There is no requirement for rye to be used to make Canadian whisky, and the labels "Canadian whisky", "Canadian rye whisky" and "Rye whisky" are all legally permitted, regardless of the actual composition, provided the whiskies "possess the aroma, taste and character generally attributed to Canadian whisky".

 In modern practice, most Canadian whiskies are blended to achieve this character, primarily consisting of a high-proof base whisky typically made from corn or wheat and aged in used barrels combined with a small amount of flavoring whisky made from a rye mash and distilled to a lower proof.
 In some cases, the corn-to-rye ratio may be as high as 9:1.
 There are a few exceptions, such as Alberta Premium and Canadian Club Chairman's Select, which are made from 100% rye mash.

 Canadian whisky must be aged in wooden barrels that are not larger than 700 L for at least three years, and the barrels do not have to be new oak or charred.
 This requirement differs from regulations for U.S. blended whiskey, in which the bulk base spirits are not required to be aged.

 Rye elsewhere

 Scotch whisky distillers were using rye as a mash ingredient for grain whisky in the 18th century.
 By the 2020s, tariffs on biogas producers had led to an increase in availability of the grain, leading modern distilleries to begin experimenting with the new raw material.
+At the 2026 London Spirits Competition, an Australian malted rye whiskey from Archie Rose Distilling Co. was named the rye whiskey of the year.
+Rye whiskeys are uncommon from Australian distillers as much of the country is unsuitable for growing the grain.

+Whiskies distilled from rye are made in several European countries, but a trade treaty between the European Union and Canada restricts use of the term "rye whisky" in the EU to spirits made in Canada and the U.S.